Mainak908/resume-parser/README.md

 ## File Size Limit

 The maximum file size is 16MB.
-Can be changed from the `config.yml` file.
+It can be changed from the `config.yml` file.